RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` are all possible valid inputs.

     - If not specified the default input will be paired_concept_frequency.

 * ##### virtual_relation_label

-    - An optional label to help identify the virtual edge in the relation field.

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `N1` and `J2` are examples of valid inputs.

-* ##### subject_qnode_key

-    - A specific subject query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `n00` and `n01` are examples of valid inputs.

-* ##### object_qnode_key

-    - A specific object query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `n00` and `n01` are examples of valid inputs.

-### overlay(action=add_node_pmids)

-`add_node_pmids` adds PubMed PMID's as node attributes to each node in the knowledge graph.
-This information is obtained from mapping node identifiers to MeSH terms and obtaining which PubMed articles have this MeSH term either labeling in the metadata or has the MeSH term occurring in the abstract of the article.

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

-#### parameters:

-* ##### max_num

-    - The maximum number of values to return.
-Enter 'all' to return everything

-    - Acceptable input types: int or string.

-    - This is not a required parameter and may be omitted.

-    - `all`, `5`, and `50` are examples of valid inputs.

-    - If not specified the default input will be 100.

-### overlay(action=compute_ngd)

-`compute_ngd` computes a metric (called the normalized Google distance) based on edge soure/object node co-occurrence in abstracts of all PubMed articles.
-This information is then included as an edge attribute with the name `normalized_google_distance`.
-You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode id's.
-If the later, virtual edges are added with the type specified by `virtual_relation_label`.

-Use cases include:

-* focusing in on edges that are well represented in the literature
-* focusing in on edges that are under-represented in the literature

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

-#### parameters:

-* ##### default_value

-    - The default value of the normalized Google distance (if its value cannot be determined)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `0` and `inf` are examples of valid inputs.

-    - If not specified the default input will be inf.

-* ##### virtual_relation_label